Daniel-Nikpayuk/nik/context/media/iterator/extensionwise/README.md

 Prototypical

-*Functional* iterators are functional in the sense that they have no side effects.
-They are methods on the iterators themselves.
+*Pointer* iterators are pure in the sense that they have no side effects: They are an inventory of methods focused on accessing and modifying pointers themselves, not having to do with the dereferenciable value they hold.
-Every other variety of iterator (not classified as functional) comes with side effects (*effective*) on the dereference values of these iterators.

 *Overload* iterators are the grammatically simplest variety of effective iterators.